 - Add spinach and leave on low heat for 5 minutes.

-- Serve with your choice of low carb fufu and enjoy!
+- Serve with your choice of fufu and enjoy!

 - You can substitute spinach leaves with other Nigerian leafy greens like bitter leaf or Ugwu leaves.